Robust ab initio predictions for dimensionless ratios of E2 and radius observables. II. Estimation of E2 transition strengths by calibration to the charge radius: Deformation

 Finally, let us explore what the ratios of the form $B(E2)/(e^2r^4)$ indicate for the nuclear quadrupole deformation, via the rotational relation given in~(\ref{part1:eqn:be2-norm-rp-beta-proton}) of Part~I. That is, for the proton observables,

 where $K$ is the angular momentum projection of the rotational intrinsic state along the symmetry axis (see Sec.~\ref{part1:sec:background:deformation} of Part~I).
 The analogous ratio $B(E2_n)/(e^2r_n^4)$, \textit{i.e.}, calculated using the neutron quadrupole operator and neutron radius, similarly yields the neutron deformation $\beta_n$, with the replacement of $Z$ by $N$ in the above expression.
+We recall here that ratios of the form $B(E2)/(e^2r^4)$, like $\beta$ itself, are unsigned, and do not distinguish between prolate and oblate deformation.
+Furthermore, while~(\ref{part1:eqn:be2-norm-rp-beta-proton}) of Part~I is applicable either to prolate or oblate deformation, it does assume axial symmetry.
 The resulting deformations thus extracted from the transitions considered in this work are shown in Fig.~\ref{fig:beta-from-ratio-be2-r4-teardrop}, for both the protons~(top) and neutrons~(bottom).

 Here it is worth highlighting that the traditional expression commonly used to extract the nuclear deformation from the $0^+\rightarrow 2^+$ $E2$ strength in empirical tabulations for even-even nuclei~\cite{raman2001:systematics,pritychenko2016:e2-systematics}, reproduced in~(\ref{part1:eqn:beta-be2-norm-r-proton-k0-traditional}) of Part~I, namely,